bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/02_Building_from_sources.rst

 This section describes the steps to install COMPSs from the sources.

-The first step is downloading the source code from the Git repository.
+The first step is downloading the source code from the Git repository:

 .. code-block:: console

     $ git clone https://github.com/bsc-wdc/compss.git
     $ cd compss

-Then, you need to download the embedded dependencies from the git submodules.
+Then, you need to download the embedded dependencies from the git submodules:

 .. code-block:: console